 Contours of a Great Commission Resurgence is a series of articles by faculty of Southeastern Baptist Theological Seminary that seeks to offer some definitions of what constitutes a GCR, why we believe the SBC is in need of such a movement, and what such a movement might look like in SBC life.
-The series will address biblical, theological, historical and practical issues related to a GCR with the hope that God will use our finite and flawed efforts for His glory and the good of the people called Southern Baptist.
+The series addresses biblical, theological, historical and practical issues related to a GCR with the hope that God will use our finite and flawed efforts for His glory and the good of the people called Southern Baptist.
 The author of this post is Amanda Aucoin, who serves as adjunctive professor of history at Southeastern Seminary, where she primarily teaches courses in the undergraduate program.
 Dr. Aucoin is married to Brent, who serves as associate professor of history and associate dean of The College at Southeastern.
 The Aucoins are members of the First Baptist Church of Durham, NC.